torvalds/linux/Documentation/arch/arm/ixp4xx.rst

   See arch/arm/mach-ixp4xx/include/mach/platform.h for access functions.
 - Timers (watchdog, OS)

-The following components of the chips are not supported by Linux and require the use of Intel's proprietary CSR software:
+The following components of the chips are not supported by GNU/Linux and require the use of Intel's proprietary CSR software:

 - USB device interface